valeriansaliou/node-fast-ratelimit/README.md

 namespace = "user_1";

-// Check if user is allowed to send message messageLimiter.consume(namespace)
+// Check if user is allowed to send message
+// You can also use 'consumeCount()' for its variant returning remaining tokens messageLimiter.consume(namespace)
   .then(() => {
     // Consumed a token